Operations Division West

 The City of Tucson is divided into four patrol divisions and a downtown district.
 Each division is divided into sectors, which are designated by the numbers on the map.
 When contacting a patrol division about a concern in your neighborhood or place of business referring to the sector number may speed your inquiry.

 Operations Division West (ODW), or "Team 2," provides police services to the northwest portion of the City of Tucson.
 ODW is housed at the Westside Police Service Center 1310 W. Miracle Mile and is open to the public during normal business hours, Monday through Friday from 8 a.m. to 5 p.m. (excluding holidays).
-The division serves an area bounded by the City limits on the west and north, Starr Pass to the south on the west side of Interstate 10 and Speedway Boulevard to the south on the east side of Interstate 10, and First Avenue on the east.
+The division serves an area bounded by the City limits on the west and north, Starr Pass to the south on the west side of Interstate 10 and 22nd Street to the south on the east side of Interstate 10, and Campbell Avenue on the east.
 The division is divided into seven geographical areas known as sectors and covers portions of Ward I, Ward III, and Ward VI.

 Operations Division West is home to the Tucson Mall, which is one of the city's largest malls.
 There are many other businesses, particularly along Oracle Road and Stone Avenue, and a large collection of car dealerships along Auto Mall Drive.
 There are two Pima Community College campuses and two public high schools within the Division boundaries.
 Interstate 10 and Union Pacific railroad tracks bisect the division on a north/south line.